yellowpanda/ServiceDesign/README.md

 - Handles unhandled exceptions
 - Performs syntax check on input data.
 - Is divided by domain concepts (screaming architecture)
 - has individual classes for each API method and domain handler.

+Handle plumming in a consistent way
+- Handle configuration.

 # ASP.NET WebServices